 Loyalton High School staff and students enjoy a safe place to work and learn.
 Staff members remain vigilant during school breaks and before and after school each day.
 All visitors are asked to check in at the school office, and regular school volunteers are screened through the district screening process.
 The district School Safety Plan was revised and implemented in the fall of 2008.
 Monthly safety drills are performed; students are well aware of safety procedures during safety drills.
 District personnel are assigned to review health records and report to the staff the special health needs of students.
-The district has increased the availability of the school nurse over recent years.
 The addition of a short, daily period in the school schedule has allowed for all students to participate in health and school culture activities that promote a safe school environment.